jimhester/gitlabhq/doc/api/repositories.md

 Parameters:

 - `id` (required) - The ID of a project
 - `path` (optional) - The path inside repository.
-Used to get contend of subdirectories
+Used to get contents of subdirectories
 - `ref_name` (optional) - The name of a repository branch or tag or if not given the default branch

 ```json